raniasiddiqui/10Pearls-Internship-Data-Science-Project/README.md

 ## 🛠 Tech Stack
 - Data Processing: Python, Pandas, NumPy

-- Machine Learning: Scikit-learn, TensorFlow, PyTorch
+- Machine Learning: RandomForest, Ridge, Extra Trees

-- Automation: Apache Airflow, GitHub Actions
+- Automation: GitHub Actions

-- Web App: Flask, FastAPI, Streamlit, Gradio
+- Web App: Built using Streamlit

-- Deployment: Docker, CI/CD
+- Deployment: CI/CD

+## How to Run:
+In order to run the app:
+Just go on the terminal and type: streamlit run streamlit_app.py In order to check if CI/CD is working, go on the repository, go on actions and you can see the feature script running successfully hourly and the training script running successfully daily.